rohinigaonkar/mcp-gmail-math/README.md

-# Math Agent with Keynote and Gmail Integration
+# Math Agent with Gmail Integration

 A powerful Python-based math agent that combines mathematical calculations with visual presentation in Keynote and email sharing capabilities.
 Built using Model Control Protocol (MCP) and Google's Gemini AI.